 This bill proposes an amendment to West Virginia's Code regarding the restoration of Second Amendment rights for individuals convicted of nonviolent felonies.
 Specifically, it introduces a new provision that states any person who has been convicted of a nonviolent felony and has completed their sentence, along with any court-ordered penalties, restitution, or fines, will automatically have their Second Amendment rights restored.
 This change aims to simplify the process for individuals who have served their time and fulfilled their legal obligations, allowing them to regain their rights without the need for a court petition.

-The bill also maintains existing prohibitions on firearm possession for individuals convicted of violent felonies, certain misdemeanors, and those with mental health adjudications, among other categories.
+The bill also maintains existing prohibitions on firearm possession for individuals convicted of violent felonies, certain misdemeanors, and those with specific legal or mental health issues.
 The new language inserted into the law emphasizes the distinction between violent and nonviolent offenses, thereby facilitating the reintegration of nonviolent offenders into society by restoring their rights more efficiently.
-Overall, the bill seeks to promote fairness and rehabilitation for those who have committed nonviolent crimes.
+Overall, the bill seeks to promote fairness and reduce barriers for individuals who have demonstrated rehabilitation after serving their sentences.

 Statutes affected: